OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/file-payment-consents.md

 #### Payment Order Consent

 The state model for the file-payment-consent resource follows the generic consent state model.
-However, does not use the "Revoked" status, as the consent for a file-payment is not a long-lived consent.
+However, does not use the "RCJT" status, as the consent for a file-payment is not a long-lived consent.

 ![ image2018-7-5_15-37-22.png ](./images/image2018-7-5_15-37-22.png )